daniabee/whats-cookin-good-lookin/README.md

 ## Abstract:
 Many people have diverse culinary tastes, WHATS COOKIN' GOOD LOOKIN' offers users unique recipes, as well as cooking instructions to advance the user's palette.
-In our application, a user has the abilitiy to search a recipe, save a recipe, delete a saved recipe, filter all recipes, filter all saved recipes, search by tags, and see specifications of a selected recipe.
+In our application, a user has the abilitiy to search a recipe, save a recipe, delete a saved recipe, filter all recipes, filter all saved recipes, search by tags, see specifications of a selected recipe, see their own pantry of ingredients, add/remove ingredients from their pantry, and see what ingredients they are missing from any given recipe they save.

 ## Installation Instructions:
+What's Cookin' Good Lookin' Repo -
 1. Start at https://github.com/daniabee/whats-cookin-good-lookin
 2. Click code
 3. Copy SSH